avishsa/yelpCamp/README.md

 # Yelp - Camp

-Campgrounds' reviews management system .
-A node.js application that retrieve ejs pages.
+A node.js application for campgrounds' reviews management system.
 ---

 ## What did i used?